rns21/RDK_Documentation/docs/preview-rdk/docs/preview-rdk-video.md

 **Try Out RDK**

 If you want to play around RDK, a port of RDK is available on the popular open source platform Raspberry Pi.
 A guide on how to bring up RDK for Entertainment in Raspberry Pi is available [here](./try-out-rdk-video.md)

-sample text

-=== "Option A"

-    This is the content for Option A.

-=== "Option B"

-    This is the content for Option B.